morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 In order to conduct any analysis, we'll need a dataset.
 My approach will be to build it through the API (Application Programming Interface) of chess.com.
 Lichess.org could be a nice as well, being the second biggest chess platform with an opensource mindset, and being the website giving the most information readily through their API.
 But I chose chess.com because it is the biggest online chess website, and most titled players do have an account at chess.com whereas I'm not sure how many of them do have an active account on Lichess.

-There are a few questions we are looking an answer to:
+There are a few questions we are looking for an answer to:
 - Do online and official ratings correspond well to each other?
 - Should chess openings be evaluated the same way at higher and lower levels?
 - Can we automatically identify a player's playing style?
 And are there potential matches between playing styles and opening choices?